sentience/indiekit.kevinyank.com/README.md

 ## To update Indiekit to a new version

+(Do these on the Docker host - my Synology NAS.)

 1. Update the version ranges in **package.json** if required.
 2. Run `npm update` to upgrade to latest package versions allowed by **package.json**.
 3. Run `docker build -t kyank/indiekit .`.